 The use cases in a trades business don't live in the field.
 They live in the friction around the field.

-That's where time and money are leaking.
-The GVBOT AI report doesn't say any of this because it's a survey of self-reported barriers, not an operational analysis.
-So when a B.C. contractor reads the report and sees the 69% number, what they hear is confirmation there might not be a use case for them.
+The GVBOT report doesn't capture any of this, because it's a survey of self-reported barriers, not an operational audit.
+It asked business owners whether they'd identified a use case, and construction owners answered honestly based on what they know AI to be good at: chatbots, image generators, customer service bots.
+None of that maps onto their business, so they said no. When a B.C. contractor reads the report and sees the 69% figure, what they hear is confirmation that there might not be a use case for them.

 There is one.
 It's just not where they're looking.